 He invited me to sniff some cocaine with him, I did.
-Don’t know why but I did.
+I don’t know why but I did!
 It was not long before I was sniffing more and more.
-At close to midnight most of the party staff had left and myself and my new found buddy decided to leave, he invited me to another party which I agreed to as long as there was more coke there or any other substance.
+At close to midnight, most of the party staff had left, and me and my newfound buddy decided to leave.
+He invited me to another party, and I agreed to, as long as there was more coke or any other substance.

-Today it’s once again the fantastic Xmas season and I can’t help but be reminded of that fatal evening when I should have said no to the one drink too many that sent me on an adventure of losing all that was important.
-I have an appointment with an addiction counselor next week, maybe this time it will be different and I will have an actual chance to change my life.
+Today it’s once again the fantastic Xmas season, and I can’t help but be reminded of that fatal evening when I should have said no to the one drink too many that sent me on the adventure of losing all that was important.
+I have an appointment with an addiction counsellor tomorrow, maybe this time it will be different, and I will have a real chance to change my life.

 The only thing I can say to anyone at a party with alcohol and drugs is before you decide to take another cheering drink, a line of cocaine, or a joint.
 Stop and look, look at the people around you, look at your life as it exists and ask yourself this: “am I ready to throw everything I know, have and love away for a brief momentary sensation of bliss?”